Early Hearing Detection and Intervention (EHDI)

 • If an infant is diagnosed as deaf or hard of hearing (DHH)

-1. Enroll infant into Early Intervention services before 6 months of age.
+1. Enroll infant into early intervention services before 6 months of age.

 2. Refer family to EHDI parent to parent support services